jakesimonds/disentangling-vae/README.md

 Follow instructions in notebook!

-Basically I have it set up so you can just name a folder where the results will save, set your parameters (following instructions from original repo), and then run it (I've been setting it up to run overnight, depending on your dataset it can take a stupid long time (and I paid for $10 Colab, might work without?)).
+Basically I have it set up so you can just name a folder where the results will save, set your hyper-parameters (following instructions from original repo), and then run it.
+If runtime stays uninterrupted (can be a little dicey with colab) your results will save automatically to your google drive.

 # My Findings